 4. Autism Spectrum Disorder (ASD) with pathological demand avoidant profile

-5. Mobility problems requiring left patella stabilisation surgery in April 2022 and subsequent splint use and wheelchair use
+5. Mobility problems requiring right sided osteotomy in March 2020, followed by a left patella stabilisation surgery in April 2022 and subsequent splint use and wheelchair use.
+Gwendolyn has permanent mobility issues, such as a limp.

-6. Possible absence seizures (normal EEG 2021)
+6. Possible absence seizures (normal EEG 2021) and a seizure while in the burns unit at Alder Hey

 7. History of gastroesophageal reflux disease (Upper GI endoscopy and biopsies January